Print Edition - 2017-05-11 | News

 -, JUGU (DOLAKHA)

-A CPN-UML activist was killed in a clash between the supporters of the UML and CPN (Maoist Centre) at Jugu in Gaurishankar Village Council-2, Dolakha on Tuesday night in the most serious incident of violence so far this election season.
+May 11, 2017-A CPN-UML activist was killed in a clash between the supporters of the UML and CPN (Maoist Centre) at Jugu in Gaurishankar Village Council-2, Dolakha on Tuesday night in the most serious incident of violence so far this election season.

 According to Dolakha District Police Office, Kul Bahadur Tamang, 33, died in the incident.
 Dil Bahadur Budhathoki, a local school teacher and UML supporter, has sustained critical injuries, said police.
 Budhathoki has been rushed to Kathmandu for treatment.
 The incident site is about 58km east of Charikot, the district headquarters of Dolakha.